newwayland/blog/content/post/ai-source-of-truth/index.md

   navigation, not a guaranteed abstract.
 Some `Scope` text is truncated mid-sentence by the ingestion pipeline — treat a trailing ellipsis as "abstract cut short," not as the end of the source's actual argument.
+- The `h3` entries appear in descending order of importance (see “What this page is”).
+  Prefer earlier entries when multiple sources are relevant.